Vivek Murthy says he's been replaced as U.S. surgeon general

 "Thank you, America, for the privilege of a lifetime," Murthy said.
 "I have been truly humbled and honored to serve as your Surgeon General."

-The U.S. Department of Health and Human Services did not immediately respond to a request for comment Saturday about Murthy's departure.
+A spokeswoman for the Department of Health and Human Services told The Associated Press Murthy was asked to resign after "assisting in a smooth transition" under President Donald Trump.

-Murthy was the first Indian-American appointed to the nation's top health post when he was confirmed by the Senate in 2014, a year after he was nominated.
+Murthy was the first Indian-American appointed to the nation's top health post when he was confirmed by the Senate in December of 2014, a year after he was nominated.

 He said Rear Admiral Sylvia Trent-Adams, the current deputy surgeon general, will serve as acting surgeon general.
 The official page of the U.S. Surgeon General has been updated with her in that role.

-Murthy in a landmark report on addiction released in November said dependency on opioids and other substances must not be looked on as a "character flaw," in the first publication from a surgeon general hat has addressed drug and alcohol addiction.
+Murthy, in a landmark report on addiction released in November, said dependency on opioids and other substances must not be looked on as a "character flaw," in the first publication from a surgeon general that has addressed drug and alcohol addiction.

 Murthy was nominated by Obama in 2013, and was narrowly confirmed by the Senate after fierce opposition from the National Rifle Association and other gun rights advocates, who argued he would use the office to advocate for changing the nations' firearms laws; Murthy had spoken out for mandatory gun-safety training and an assault weapons ban.